ACEP ID:

 • The distal tip of the catheter must terminate in the subclavian, brachiocephalic (innominate), or iliac veins; the superior or inferior vena cava; or the right atrium.

-Following the insertion of a via the chest or neck, it may be common for the ED physician/QHP to obtain an imaging study to evaluate pneumothorax and verify the accurate positioning of the catheter and its tip.
+Following the insertion of a central line, it may be common for the ED physician/QHP to obtain an imaging study to evaluate for pneumothorax or other complications or to verify the accurate positioning of the catheter.
 While some specialties may routinely store images of the catheter tip placed under fluoroscopy, it is not commonly utilized in the emergency department.
-It is unreasonable to subject patients to the risks associated with radiation exposure for an imaging study only to confirm the placement of a femoral CVC, except in cases where there is suspicion of incorrect placement or catheter-related complications.
+It is unreasonable to subject patients to the risks associated with radiation exposure for an imaging study only to confirm the placement of a CVC, except in cases where there is suspicion of incorrect placement or catheter-related complications.

-The procedure for inserting a femoral CVC ensures that the catheter's tip will be appropriately positioned within the iliac vein or the inferior vena cava (IVC).
-Considering that catheters range from 10 cm to 30 cm in length and are inserted 1-5 cm below the skin's surface and 1-2 cm distal to the entry point of the iliac vein, proper placement will result in the tip being at least 3 cm into the iliac vein.
-Therefore, there is no clinical necessity to confirm or document the tip's location for a correctly inserted femoral vein CVC, as it will invariably be within the IVC for the smallest and largest patients, regardless of the catheter size used.
+The typical ED procedure for inserting a CVC ensures that the catheter's tip will be appropriately positioned within the appropriate central venous location.
+Considering that catheters range from 10 cm to 30 cm in length and are inserted 1-5 cm below the skin's surface and 1-2 cm distal to the entry point, proper placement will result in the tip being in a central vein.
+Therefore, there is no clinical necessity or coding/documentation requirement to confirm the tip's location.

 6. How does Intraosseous Access differ from the procedures described above?